About Bill & Kim Cook

 Our Timeline

 Why is our timeline important to you?
 It’s important to see we all learn how to invest in real estate in bits and pieces, over a long period of time.
 There’s no such thing as an “experienced” investor who has been investing for less than five years.
-Likewise, there’s no single real estate investing course that will teach you everything there is to know about real estate investing.
+Likewise, there’s no single real estate investing course that will teach you everything there is to know about real estate investing and creative deal structuring.

 Picture a cake with many, many layers.
 Every time you meet with a seller, another layer of a cake is added.
 With every written offer you make, your cake grows taller.
 With each deal you do, higher still.
 With each real estate investing seminar you attend, the number of layers increase.
 Then one day, you realize with utter surprise, your cake is 100 stories tall!